terrapower/armi/README.rst

 * Provides useful utilities to assist in reactor development.

+A few demos of ARMI can be seen :doc:`in the ARMI example gallery
+</user/_gallery/index>`.

 Using ARMI plus a collection of ARMI-aware physics plugins, an engineering team can perform a full analysis of a reactor system and then repeat the same level of analysis with some changed input parameters for almost no additional cost.
 Even better, thousands